 - Spinal Cord Injury Medicine

 A Physiatrist who specializes in Spinal Cord Injury Medicine evaluates and manages patients with spinal cord injuries caused by trauma or from medical conditions such as multiple sclerosis, Guillain Barré syndrome, arthritis, infection, transverse myelitis, cancer, and spina bifida.
-This specialist works with an interdisciplinary team and prescribes equipment and therapies to enhance mobility and self-care skills; manage medical conditions such as pressure ulcers, pain, spasticity, bladder and bowel dysfunction, respiratory health, and mood disorders; and works to help patients return to their community and vocation.
+This specialist works with an interdisciplinary team and prescribes equipment and therapies to enhance mobility and self-care skills; manage medical conditions such as pressure ulcers, pain, spasticity, bladder and bowel dysfunction, respiratory health, and mood disorders; and works to help patients return to their communities and vocations.

 - Sports Medicine